-Do UV Lights Kill Mold and Bacteria?
+Do UV Lights Kill Mold, Bacteria and Viruses?

-UV works!
 Ultraviolet lights were shown to kill mold, viruses and bacteria more than 100 years ago.
 In fact, in 1903, Niels Finsen was given the Noble Prize in Medicine for using UV to effectively treat patients with skin infections.

 Today, UV lights are used for germicidal use in hospitals, restaurants and grocery stores.
 And they have been shown effective in killing sterilizing an HVAC system.
 Here are two examples: